miyagis-forests/farmacy-food-kata/requirements/quality-attribute-rqmts.md

 # Quality attribute requirements of the Farmacy Food system

-A proper elicitation of quality attribute requirements (aka non-functional requirements) requires a conversation with various system stakeholders.
+A proper elicitation of quality attribute requirements (aka architecture characteristics, non-functional requirements) requires a conversation with various system stakeholders.
+That conversation would allow: *(i)* specifying these requirements in a testable/measurable format; and *(ii)* prioritizing the requirements.

-In this document, we listed a few requirements that we assumed would be in place.
+In this document, we listed a few requirements that we *assumed* would be important for the system.

 ## *Interoperability with smart fridge supplier*
 - The cost to adapt the Farmacy Food system to interact with the API provided by a new smart fridge supplier should be